Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (im System Address data)

 - *Debtor/creditor no.*
   Customer/supplier number assigned.
 Enter a different customer/supplier number, if necessary.

-  > [Info] If an invalid number is entered, either out of the permitted range for personal account numbers (10000-69999 for customers and 70000-99999 for suppliers) or already in use, a warning message is displayed.
+  > [Info] If a number is entered out of the valid range for personal numbers (10000-69999 for customers and 70000-99999 for suppliers), a warning message is displayed.

 - *Short name*
   Short name provided.
-Enter a different short name for the customer/supplier, if necessary.
+If necessary, enter a different short name for the customer/supplier.
 This field is mandatory.

 - *Form of address*
-Form of address provided, if any.
-Click the drop-down list to select a different form of address, if necessary.
+  Form of address provided.
+If desired, click the drop-down list to select a different form of address.
 The following options are available:
     - **Company**
     - **Mr**
     - **Ms**